Things You Need to Know

 All CNM students should know and adhere to CNM policies.
 Academic and administrative policies are stated affirmatively throughout cnm.edu and are codified in the Student Code of Conduct.

-Students purchase their own textbooks.
+You purchase your own textbooks.

 Bookstores are located at the Main Campus, Montoya Campus and Westside Campus.
 Students may also purchase textbooks and other class materials online through myCNM or from the Bookstore.